sciwrite-lint: Verification Infrastructure for the Age of Science Vibe-Writing

 \paragraph{The Verification Prior Hypothesis.} For verification of scientific manuscripts, smaller language models may be a better fit than larger ones.
 Novel findings may contradict established knowledge; a model with strong priors is exactly wrong when verifying a paper that challenges the consensus.
 Three lines of evidence support this.
 First, inverse scaling causes performance to worsen with scale on certain tasks \citep{mckenzie2023inversescaling,wei2023ushaped}, and sycophancy increases with model size \citep{sharma2024sycophancy}.
-Second, small specialized models (MiniCheck 770M, AlignScore 355M, fine-tuned DeBERTa) match or outperform GPT-4 on fact-checking \citep{tang2024minicheck,zha2023alignscore,kosprdic2024claimverification}.
-Third, intrinsic self-correction typically degrades output because the model shares the same blind spots as generator and evaluator \citep{huang2024selfcorrect,kamoi2024selfcorrection}.
+Second, small specialized models can match or outperform GPT-4 on fact-checking: MiniCheck (770M) reaches GPT-4-level accuracy at a fraction of the cost \citep{tang2024minicheck}, building on earlier small-model fact-checkers such as AlignScore (355M) and fine-tuned DeBERTa that established strong claim-verification performance at sub-billion-parameter scale \citep{zha2023alignscore,kosprdic2024claimverification}.
+Third, intrinsic self-correction typically degrades output because the model shares the same blind spots as the generator and the evaluator \citep{huang2024selfcorrect,kamoi2024selfcorrection}.